Top 10 Gay Bars & Clubs in Boston (2026)

 The South End Strip

-Club Café (happy hour) → Cathedral Station (pool and a beer) → Trophy Room (cocktail) → Dani's Queer Bar (nightcap).
-Four bars, 15 minutes of walking, zero cabs needed.
+Club Café (happy hour) → Cathedral Station (pool and a beer) → Trophy Room (cocktail) → Dani's Queer Bar (nightcap, just over the line in Back Bay).
+Four bars, about 15 minutes of walking, zero cabs needed.
 The classic Boston gay bar crawl.

 The Full Tour